solana-foundation/developer-content/docs/core/fees.md

 - Transaction Fees - A fee to have validators process transactions/instructions
 - Prioritization Fees - An optional fee to boost transactions processing order
-- rent - withheld balance to keep data stored on-chain
+- Rent - A withheld balance to keep data stored on-chain

 ## Transaction Fees